Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 # Introduction

-Alternative splicing is a powerful post-transcriptional mechanism that produces multiple mRNA isoforms from the same gene.
-These isoforms are then translated into functionally different proteins.
+Alternative splicing is a powerful post-transcriptional mechanism that produces multiple mRNA isoforms from the same gene; the isoforms are then translated into functionally different, sometimes inactive, proteins.
 Alternative splicing is a major contributor to genetic diversity and gene regulation.
-As a result there are numerous methods in the RNA-sequencing pipeline designed to analyze the expressions levels of the various mRNA isoforms.
+As a result, there are numerous methods in the RNA-sequencing pipeline designed to analyze the expressions levels of the various mRNA isoforms.

 ---